*Updated June 3, 2021

 As a new mom up to your ears in diapers, feedings, schedules, and generally just trying to figure it all out, you may long to do something “normal” again.
 Like go out to a restaurant.
-On the other hand, you’re probably worried about your little one.
+On the other hand, you’re probably worried about your little one and yourself.
+It’s challenging to keep up with the latest restaurant capacity guidelines, which vary by state.
+And comfort level varies by person.
+Then, there are the usual worries about bringing a newborn out to eat.
 Germs.
 Changing station availability.
 Crying (maybe yours?).

 You can start taking your baby to a restaurant right away, as this will help build your baby’s immune system.